SEIJA JALAGIN, PI

 Literature researcher Ilmari Leppihalme (ilmari.leppihalme(at)oulu.fi) is interested in the inner stories of the forced displacement of Karelian people.
 He will consider the Finnish evacuee literature in the context of international diaporic literatures – instead of the narrowly nationalist one.
 In the ReBel-project he will investigate evacuee novels of Karelian born Anu Kaipainen related to following questions: 1) heavy silence and sites of (mis)recognition, 2) embodied memories and affective (re)mapping and 3) autobiographical writing and autofiction as politics of memory.
 Besides Leppihalme will produce with a fellow literature researcher in the project, Hanna-Leena Nissilä, a meta-theoretical reflection about the specific nature of literature as a research material in this kind of interdisciplinary project.
 Leppihalme and Nissilä will also consider the possimilies of fiction as a part of knowledge production.

 Leppihalme works as a university teacher of Gender studies, Literature and Film studies and belongs to the gender studies team in the University of Oulu.
 He has gained experience in many interdisciplinary projects and is familiar with the challenges of rewriting literature history (e.g. as an editorial secteretary of Suomen nykykirjallisuus1–2, 2013).
 He is the member of the editorial board of two scientific journals and has recently edited with Jyrki Korpua the special number “Borders” of the Finnish scientific journal Kulttuurintutkimus (Cultural Studies, 1/2016). ).
-In 2018 he will defend his PhD thesis in literature concerning the literary strategy of Anu Kaipainen.
+In 2019, he defended his PhD thesis in literature concerning the literary strategy of Anu Kaipainen.

-In her doctoral thesis Nissilä investigated literature published by writers with migrant background and transnationalization of Finnish literary life during the 2000th in Finland.
+In her doctoral thesis Määttä investigated literature published by writers with migrant background and transnationalization of Finnish literary life during the 2000th in Finland.
 She was part of the project called “The Transnational Connections of Finnish Literary Culture” in 2012-2013 funded by Koneen Säätiö, and one of the authors in the project of contemporary Finnish literature history (Hallila et al. 2013, Suomen nykykirjallisuus 1–2).

 (Photo by Sanna Krook.)